cihatyildiz/cihatyildiz/readme.md

 Hi There!
-- I am a security reseacher in California
+- I am a security reseacher in California, currently learning everthing in security :grinning:
-- I am currently learning everthing in security :grinning:
+- I like security integrations and automation
 - I love hacking,
-- I like security integrations and automation
 - If you want to reach me please use:
   - LinkedIn: https://www.linkedin.com/in/cihatyildiz/
   - Twitter: https://twitter.com/cihatix?lang=en